deckerweb/snippets-quicknav/README.md

 ## Custom Tweaks via Constants

 ### Default capability (aka permission)
 The intended usage of this plugin is for Administrator users only.
 Therefore the default capability to see the new Admin Bar node is set to `activate_plugins`.
-You can change this via the constant `OQN_VIEW_CAPABILITY` – define that via `wp-config.php` or via Code Snippet plugin:
+You can change this via the constant `SNQN_VIEW_CAPABILITY` – define that via `wp-config.php` or via Code Snippet plugin:
 ```
 define( 'SNQN_VIEW_CAPABILITY', 'activate_plugins' );
 ```